Warm Compresses for Postpartum Healing

 The mother can now apply the warm compress as needed for relief!
 However, it is important that the compress is warm but not hot.
 She should use her own discretion before applying it.

-There really is a myriad of different herbs which can be used in the tea for the compresses.
-Herbal actions to consider are anti-microbial (to ward off infection), vulnerary (to promote healing of the tissue) and anodyne (for relief of pain).
+There really are a myriad of different herbs which can be used in the tea for the compresses.
+Herbal actions to consider are anti-microbial (to ward off infection), vulnerary (to promote healing of the tissue), astringent (to bring down inflammation) and anodyne (for relief of pain).
 Focusing on warming herbs will help to bring blood flow to the area which supports the body’s innate healing capacity.
 These actions can be achieved even from common kitchen herbs such as rosemary or garden “weeds” like comfrey and yarrow.

-This simple practice can make a huge difference in a mother’s postpartum experience.
+This practice can make a huge difference in a mother’s postpartum experience.
 There is much more which can be done for comfort in those early days but warm compresses are good start for something easy and effective.
-In my Postpartum Preparation Sessions, I take a deeper dive into other comfort measures to support new mothers.
+After all, every new parent knows how challenging self care can be.
+Keeping it simple and planning for more support is key.